-Camille Y. Turner works in the New York office of Haug Partners.
+Camille Y. Turner is an associate in the New York office of Haug Partners.
 Ms. Turner is involved in a wide range of the firm’s IP and Transactional work, including patent litigation, corporate transactions and licensing, and counseling involving intellectual property and technology.
 She works with a wide range of clients in various industries, including public companies, as well as growing technology-driven businesses and start-ups.

 Prior to joining the firm, Ms. Turner worked within a variety of industries and extensively within academia to manage all aspects of basic and applied research portfolios from business development to closeout.
 She gained in-depth knowledge of federal, state, and local regulations in the realm of soliciting funding, drafting and negotiating contracts, grants, licensing and confidentiality agreements, monitoring subrecipients as well as maintaining compliance with HIPAA and human research protection regulations, and research misconduct policies.